UMAprotocol/UMIPs/Implementations/dappback-nft.md

 ## Implementation

-Dappback wishes to track the number of holders for a specific NFT collection.
+DappBack wishes to track the number of holders for a specific NFT collection.

 1. Find the block number that corresponds to the block either at or before and closest to the request timestamp.
 2. At the block number returned from step 1, call the `totalSupply` method on the `contractAddress` from the ancillary data using the `collectionID` value from the ancillary data as the argument.
 Round the returned value to 0 decimal places (e.g. 25.123 -> 25).